 Britney Napier is from Clay County, Kentucky which is found in Central Appalachia and is statistically the hardest place to live.
 She is currently a Sophomore majoring in Sociology with a concentration in Appalachian Studies and considering a History minor.
 Her goals after graduating from Berea College include being involved with social movements in Appalachia for the improvement of education, living conditions, and the rights of Appalachian people.

 Britney’s involvement at Berea College is being a part of the Berea College Promise Neighborhood Initiatives and volunteering with Berea Buddies.
 A few interesting facts about Britney: she does traditional, modern, and free form fiber arts, she plays the ukulele, and is learning traditional folk tunes on the banjo.

 Kathryn Dunn is a Biological Anthropology major, from Berea, Kentucky.
 After Berea College, she plans to attend graduate school for Archaeology.
 Her academic interests include contact archaeology, cultural memory, memorialization, and human rights.
-Her life goals include seeing at least 20 countries before she’s fifty (so far she’s hit 4 in two years – Tanzania, Germany, Poland, and Holland), spending most of her summers covered in dirt, and maintaining her habit of always reading too many books at one time.
+Her life goals include seeing at least 20 countries before she’s fifty (so far she’s hit 4 – Tanzania, Germany, Poland, and Holland), spending most of her summers covered in dirt, and maintaining her habit of always reading too many books at one time.

 Shadia Prater is from Knoxville, Tennessee.
 She is a Senior Asian Studies & Computer Science double major.
 After Berea College, she plans to participate in the Japanese Exchange and Teaching program in Japan to teach English to school children.
 Shadia hopes to hone her Japanese skills while in Japan and loves to learn about Asian cultures and religions.
 She has already studied abroad for a semester in Japan and hopes to go back one day.
 A few of her life goals include living in Japan for at least three years and learning how to knit and play the guitar.